saschein/portaldocs/portal-sdk/generated/design-patterns-controls-DropDown.md

 <a name="when-to-use"></a>
 ### When to use
+To select a **single option** among existing values.
+Choose the control best suited to your needs
+* **CheckBox** - a choice to opt in to a single choice.
+For example, use a CheckBox for "I agree" instead of a different control where the user chooses between "I agree" and "I don't agree".
+* **TriStateCheckBox** - can be checked, not checked or partially checked to indicate the checked state of children items in a hierarchy.
+* **DropDown** - a single choice between a large number of options.
+The DropDown control is also used on a smaller set of options where the default option is recommended for most users.
+The DropDown control can also be used to make multiple selections from a set of options.
+* **OptionsGroup** - a single choice between 2-4 equally weighted options where the options names are short.
+For example, if the choices are On/Off, Yes/No, or None/Basic/Advanced an option group will work well.
+* **RadioButtons** - a single choice between 2-7 equally weighted options where the option names are long.

+<a name="best-practices"></a>
+### Best practices
 DropDowns are used to simplify the design and make a choice within the UI.
 When closed, only the selected item is visible.
 When users click the drop-down button, all the options become visible.
 To change the value, users open the list and click another value or use the arrow keys (up and down) to select a new value.

 DropDown offers the following options: